Skip to main content

 Contents

-- MPF is mandatory for employees and self-employed persons aged 18β64 working in Hong Kong
+• MPF is mandatory for employees and self-employed persons aged 18–64 working in Hong Kong

-- Both you and your employer contribute 5% of your relevant income, capped at HK$1,500/month each
+• Both you and your employer contribute 5% of your relevant income, capped at HK$1,500/month each

-- You cannot normally touch the money until age 65 β the lock-in is absolute except for four specific scenarios
+• You cannot normally touch the money until age 65 β€” the lock-in is absolute except for four specific scenarios

-- Voluntary contributions (TVC) let you claim up to HK$60,000/year in tax deductions, saving up to HK$10,200 at the 17% marginal rate
+• Voluntary contributions (TVC) let you claim up to HK$60,000/year in tax deductions, saving up to HK$10,200 at the 17% marginal rate

-- The eMPF platform (fully live since January 2026) gives you a single dashboard to view all your MPF accounts
+• The eMPF platform (fully live since January 2026) gives you a single dashboard to view all your MPF accounts

 Table of Contents

 The Mandatory Provident Fund (MPF) was introduced in December 2000 to give Hong Kong workers a reliable safety net for retirement.
-Before MPF, most employees depended entirely on employer gratuities β and when a company closed or laid off workers before the gratuity vested, years of expected retirement savings could vanish overnight.
-The MPF system removed that dependency by making retirement savings compulsory and separating the money from the employer's balance sheet.
+Before MPF, most employees depended entirely on employer gratuities β€” and when a company closed or laid off workers before the gratuity vested, years of expected retirement savings could vanish overnight.
+The MPF scheme removed that dependency by making Hong Kong pension contributions compulsory and separating the retirement fund from the employer's balance sheet.

 Understanding the basics is genuinely useful.
-The average Hong Kong worker accumulates HK$400,000β600,000 in MPF by retirement, and the difference between an actively managed account and a neglected one can exceed HK$100,000 over a 30-year career.
+The average Hong Kong worker accumulates HK$400,000–600,000 in their MPF account by retirement.
+The difference between an actively managed account and a neglected one β€” where your funds sit in a default conservative fund β€” can exceed HK$100,000 over a 30-year career, purely from the compounding effect of fund selection.

 Who Must Join (and Who Is Exempt) {#who-must-join}